alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 So, if it's so bad, why is choosing not to go to grad school such a hard decision?

-It's because some people care deeply about research. they care about it enough to accept the hardships that comes with the PhD.
+It's because some people care deeply about research. they care about it enough to accept the hardships that comes with the Ph.D..
 There's an old saying: if you could be happy anywhere else, don't go into academia.
 Some people can't be happy anywhere else.
 It is what it is.